 Teaching and subject expertise

-My teaching specialism and subject expertise includes critical psychology, young people's engagement in sport and physical activity, belief effects in sport and exercise, research methods and statistics.
+My teaching specialism and subject expertise includes critical psychology, sport and physical activity policy, belief effects in sport and exercise, research methods and statistics.

 Hurst, P., Beedie, C., Coleman, D. A. and Foad, A. (2016) Knowledge and experience of placebo effects modifies athletes’ intentions to use sport supplements.
 In: American College of Sports Medicine Annual Meeting, 1st-4th June, 2016, Boston, USA.
 (Unpublished).